Accounting guide

 Best for

-Accounting firms and BAS practices choosing between a broader document stack and a more focused client document workflow layer.
+Accounting firms and BAS practices choosing between a broader document stack and Matter as the client-work platform for engagement documents.

 Why teams switch